molovol/MoloVol/windows.md

 ### Installation

+The installer should lead you through the installation process.
+If you plan on using MoloVol through the command line, we recommend to add it to the PATH during the setup.

+Depending on the Windows version and the security settings, a security warning may appear because MoloVol does not have a registered certificate (they are expensive).
+You may proceed safely (unless you obtained the program from another source than here).

-The app is usable directly after download.
-The executable file along with all necessary resources are packed together in a zip file.
-Simply extract the files in the desired installation location and make sure that MoloVol.exe and the "inputfile" folder stay in the same location.
+Previous versions were distributed as zip files.
+To install, simply extract the files in the desired installation location and make sure that
+MoloVol.exe and the "inputfile" folder stay in the same location.
 To run, simply execute MoloVol.exe.

-Depending on the Windows version and the security settings, a security warning may appear because MoloVol does not have a registered certificat (they are costly).
-You may proceed safely (unless you obtained the program from another source than here).